TRENDING SEARCHES

 A.

 Although there is no specific law on this, common pool safety policies require “adults” who know how to swim and can take turns being the "designated watcher," who is not distracted to supervise children in pools.
 The adult can be a parent or caregiver of the child.
-The American Academy of Pediatrics (AAP) mentions that parents of children under five years old (or those who are older but lack swim skills) need to be within arm’s length of their kids.
+The American Academy of Pediatrics (AAP) mentions that parents of children under old (or those who are older but lack swim skills) need to be within arm’s length of their kids.

 However, some other laws require pool owners to supervise swimmers, including children.
 Washington considers the private pool club owners responsible for the supervision and ensuring that adequate supervision is maintained.
 Their health department strongly recommends having lifeguards, shallow water lifeguards, and attendants oversee a pool because of their advanced training and skills.